ballerina-platform/module-ballerinax-postgresql/postgresql-examples/batch-operation/README.md

         ```
 # Run the example

-To run the example, move into the `batch-operation` folder and execute the below command.
+To run the example, move into the `batch-operation` project and execute the below command.

 ```
 $bal run